Modification of Custody or

 To receive a modification of child support, the party bringing the action needs to show that there has been a substantial change in either party’s income or the needs of the child.
 Income can be imputed to a party in a modification action if he or she is not working at his or her earning capacity.
 Calculation of child support in modification actions is based on the same factors as initial child support calculations.

 A party may not bring a modification of child support more frequently than every two years, counting from the date of the final order in the previous case in which that party sought a modification.
 Exceptions to this rule include if a noncustodial parent has failed to exercise parenting time or has exercised more parenting time than was awarded or if one parent has an involuntary loss of income.
 Involuntary losses of income do not include quitting your job or opting to take a pay cut in another job or position.

 The Ruthenberg-Marshall Law Firm can analyze your case to determine whether you meet the standard to bring a modification action, help you decide whether the likely result in a modification makes bringing the action worthwhile or not, and represent and advocate for you in a modification case whether you are pursuing or defending against a modificaiton.

-For help with your modification action, you can schedule a consult with The Ruthenberg-Marshall Law Firm by calling 678-435-9069 or contacting us here.
+For help with your modification action, you can schedule a Legal Clarity Session with The Ruthenberg-Marshall Law Firm by calling 678-435-9069 or contacting us here.